LearnOnDemandSystems/docs/lod/lod-support-chat.md

+---
+title: "Lab on Demand Support Chat"
+description: "Chat with our Support team or submit a support ticket"
+isPublished: true
+---

 # Lab on Demand Support Chat

 Lab on Demand (LOD) has a support chat option on the Admin site, as well as in the lab client in a launched lab.